arupgsh/mtdna-server-workflow/README.md

 ./cloudgene server
 ```

-Open your webrowser and enter http://localhost:8082.
+Open your web browser and enter http://localhost:8082.
 Use `admin` and `admin1978` to login.